Ritchizh/GPR_Project_2017/README.md

 TU1208_Guide to building a GPR radar for educational use _FINAL.pdf - Developer's Guide, see page 2 to reference this project

+PCBs.zip - an archive with printed circuit boards designs (masks in .png format)

 # Notice
-that there are no PCB designs (since I participated only in the software and firmware development and don't have them) and no tutorial for designing antennas so far.
+that there is no tutorial for designing antennas so far.
 If you make ones, publish your results and send me a link - this could be a valuable contribution to this project and beneficial for other researchers.
 # Contact email:
 mchizh@rslab.ru